AMENDED AND RESTATED

 Perform other duties in accordance with the orders and resolutions of the Board of Directors.

-Coordinate and administer to the needs of the Executive Committee and Board of Directors as directed by the President.
+Coordinate and administer to the needs of the Executive Committee and Board of Directors as directed by the Chairman of the Board.

 Orientate new Directors to the Society and to their Board member responsibilities.